lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

 ## GetWiki data flow

-We have a wiki created now so let's see the much simpler wiki data flow now.
+We have a wiki created now, so let's see the much simpler wiki data read flow.

-1. User 1 opens the Tiddlyflare URL returned by the creation flow.
+1. User 1 opens the wiki URL returned by the creation flow.
 2. The `GET` request flows to the nearest Workers fleet within a datacenter in Portland.
 3. This time the Workers code attempts to create a Durable Object Stub straight to `WIKI_1`, and bypasses the `TENANT_1` DO, since the URL encodes the DO instance ID.
-    - Reference the wiki DO instance: `const wikiStub = env.WIKI.idFromString(extractWikiId(requestUrl)).get();`
+    - Worker code to the wiki DO instance:
+        ```javascript
+        const doId = extractWikiId(requestUrl)
+        const wikiStub = env.WIKI.idFromString(doId).get();
+        ```
     - As before, `WIKI_1` is probably in the same region as `TENANT_1` or even same datacenter.
 4. The worker now calls the DO stub to return the wiki content.
     - Code: `return wikiStub.getFileSrc(wikiId);`